todiian/deep-fus/README.md

 ## Datasets
 Training, validation, and testing datasets are made of pairs of compound data frames (x) and respective power Doppler images (y).
 An image size of 96×96 pixels is assumed.
 All the scripts in this repository assume that the data are provided in .mat format.

-You can download a sample test set at the following link: https://drive.google.com/drive/folders/17oa6sy2O0i3Ful7T5zdATkPF4foEa7HC?usp=sharing.
+You can download a sample test set [here](https://drive.google.com/drive/folders/1Mwfe8xrd0S8Y8RHcGhajvET-U_om4Wur?usp=drive_link).

 We have not yet made training and validation sets publicly available.
 If you wish to retrain the models using your own data, training and validation sets should be added to the folders [data/train](data/train) and [data/dev](data/dev).